Jd3s/whatsyourcalling/README.md

  10. Fill in your DB connection information like username, password etc.,

- It's time for some action.
+Time for some action.

  Open up terminal / command prompt.

 > node index.js

+You should see th word "Connected !" in your terminal window.

 Visit http://localhost:3000/